LeMyst/WikibaseIntegrator/README.md

 the value [Q15978631](https://www.wikidata.org/entity/Q15978631) for Homo sapiens.

-IMPORTANT: In order for the fast run mode to work, the data you provide in the constructor must contain at least one unique value/id only present on one Wikidata item, e.g. an NCBI entrez gene ID, Uniprot ID, etc. Usually, these would be the same unique core properties used for defining domains in wbi_core, e.g. for genes, proteins, drugs or your custom domains.
+IMPORTANT: In order for the fast run mode to work, the data you provide in the constructor must contain at least one unique value/id only present on one Wikidata element, e.g. an NCBI entrez gene ID, Uniprot ID, etc. Usually, these would be the same unique core properties used for defining domains in wbi_core, e.g. for genes, proteins, drugs or your custom domains.

 Below, the normal mode run example from above, slightly modified, to meet the requirements for the fast run mode.
 To